ryank109/react-redux-popup/README.md

  - **Modal** - creates a modal in the center of the screen with layover, so that nothing can be clicked outside.
 Must dispatch `closePopup` from the modal in order to close it
    - Properties:
      - `id` - required id
-     - `popupClassName` - the container style class name
+     - `popupClassName` - the modal class name
-     - `layoverClassName` - the layover style class name
+     - `layoverClassName` - the layover class name
+     - `style` - optional styles

  - **Popup** - creates a popup on the location specified in `options` argument on `openPopup`.
 Clicking outside of the popup should close this popup or with dispatching `closePopup` action.
    - Properties:
      - `id` - required id
-     - `popupClassName` - the container style class name
+     - `popupClassName` - the popup class name

-#### Passing in Store

-Because the way that the popups are appended on the body, the root element that the popup is being attached doesn't have any reference to the store context.
-So, if you want to nest the popup within a popup, it would throw invariant error.
-Found one solution to this and which is to pass in the reference to the store when defining the component so that the popup can create a `Provider` with the store.

-i.e. `export default Popup(MyComponent, myStoreRef);`
+     - `style` - optional styles

 ### Actions
  - `openPopup(id, [options])`
     - `id`: id of the popup to open
     - `options`:
-      - `bottom`: bottom offset (absolute position)
+      - `bottom`: bottom offset
       - `left`: left offset
       - `top`: top offset
       - `right`: right offset